The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 $13

-We’ve tested nearly every fan on the market, and when it comes to CPU heatsink performance, the Wonder Snail from Scythe is simply the best.
+When it comes to CPU heatsink performance, the Wonder Tornado from Scythe is simply the best.
 Yes, that means better than Arctic, better than Noctua, better than all the rest.
+It improves upon the already amazing Wonder Snail with a better name (!) and an optimized hub design that better stabilizes the blades.
+It can spin at up to 2000RPM while still providing quiet performance.
 And the very best part is the price, which in typical Scythe form is way below the competition, despite quality and performance that aims straight for the top!

 The Guru’s Tip